mmhk30313/mmhk30313/README.md

 - Git Repo.: [https://github.com/mmhk30313/Travel-Solution](https://github.com/mmhk30313/Travel-Solution)

 ### Book Life:
   - It's a single page web application.
 For user authentication firebase is used.
-It's look like a e-commerce book publication site.It has an admin panel for managing data
+It's look like a e-commerce book publication site.
+There is a simple cash on delivery system for the user.It has an admin panel for managing data
   - Tools & Technologies:<br>
           - ReactJS
           - NodeJS